Roger Bernadina: Washington Nationals

-Bernadina was signed at age 17 by the then-Montreal Expos as an undrafted free agent in 2001.
+Bernadina signed at age 17 with the then-Montreal Expos as an international free agent in 2001.
+In the minors, he was known as a strong baserunner and defensive center fielder but was raw at the plate, with a low .369 slugging percentage in four consecutive seasons.
+He suffered a ligament tear in his left ring finger in 2004,. then led the South Atlantic League with 75 walks in 2005.
+He first reached Double-A in 2006, and the Washington Nationals added him to their 40-man roster after the 2007 season, following a strong showing in an Olympic qualifier tournament in Spain.
+That year, he led the Nationals' minor league system with 40 stolen bases.

-Bernadina was called up to the major leagues the first time on June 28, 2008 to replace the injured Lastings Milledge.
+The Nationals called up Bernadina to the major leagues the first time on June 28, 2008 to replace the injured Lastings Milledge.
 His major league debut came the next day, and, batting leadoff, he hit a single to right field in his first major league at bat.
+He was sent back to the minors in July, then batted .306 with four steals as a September call-up.
+He was named the best baserunner in the Eastern League by league managers.

 Bernadina started 2009 in Triple-A, but he was called up on April 15.
 After appearing in two games as a defensive replacement, he started his first game of the season on April 18.
-In the eighth inning, he "made a spectacular catch against the wall" against the Florida Marlins and fractured his right ankle, although he earned the nickname "The Shark."
-Bernadina was placed on the 15-day disabled list and later transferred to the 60-day disabled list.
+In the eighth inning, he made a spectacular catch against the wall against the Florida Marlins and fractured his right ankle.
+The play earned the nickname "the Shark."
+Bernadina was placed on the 15-day disabled list (DL) and later transferred to the 60-day DL.
 His only action the rest of the season was playing in two games for the Gulf Coast League Nationals.

-After shuttling between Triple-A Syracuse and Washington several times in April 2010, Bernadina was recalled on April 28 and remained with the team the rest on the season, playing all three outfield positions.
-On May 12, Bernadina hit his first and second MLB home runs against the New York Mets.
-The second came in the ninth inning off closerFrancisco Rodriguez, giving the Nationals the lead in a game they would ultimately win.
-He also made a remarkable leaping catch in right field that likely robbed Met Jeff Francoeur of a bases-clearing triple.
-Bernadina finished the season, which would be his career high with 134 games played, with a .246 batting average, 11 home runs, and 16 stolen bases.
+After shuttling between Triple-A and Washington several times in April 2010, Bernadina was recalled on April 28 and remained with the team the rest on the season, playing all three outfield positions.
+On May 12, he hit his first and second MLB home runs against the New York Mets.
+The second was a go-ahead homer in the ninth inning off closer Francisco Rodriguez.
+Bernadina also made a leaping catch in right field that likely robbed Jeff Francoeur of a bases-clearing triple.
+Bernadina finished the season with career highs of 134 games played and 11 home runs, while batting .246 with 16 steals.